The group of authors that had interested in the topic of STROKE:

 - If you have remarkable story of injury and healing to share and would like to help me in this movement as a coauthor, or if you'd like to submit a guest article, please let Pamela know.
-My site, Rehab Revolution, welcomes a diversity of viewpoints on the subjects of well being and awareness.
+My site, StrokedUP, welcomes a diversity of viewpoints on the subjects of well being and awareness.

 Guest Blogger - Richard (Dick) L. Burns

 Live or Die: A Stroke of Good Luck